Hassan-Ayman-SE/Dev-Mind-Speed/README.md

 # Dev-Mind-Speed

-## Overview
+## Overview (MongoDB / Mongoose)

-**Dev Mind Speed** is a backend-based math game designed to test players' speed and accuracy in solving math equations through API calls.
-Built with Node.js, Express, and TypeScript.
-Integrated with a MongoDB database to manage game sessions, questions, and responses.
+**Dev Mind Speed** is a backend-based math game designed to test players’ speed and accuracy in solving math equations through API calls.
+Built with Node.js, Express, and TypeScript, this branch uses **MongoDB with Mongoose** to manage game sessions, questions, and responses.
+It showcases how the application handles database interactions in a NoSQL environment.

 ## Features